 In response to the devastation caused by the 2008 flood, the Cedar Rapids Community Schools Foundation established the School Flood Relief Fund.
 The fund was designed to address immediate needs of the 1,800 students, 100 staff, and schools affected by the flood.
 While the immediate and basic needs of many have been met, ongoing challenges persist.
-In response to these continued needs, the school foundation initiated a program, the Sports, Academic, Fine Arts and Enrichment activities for Kids (SAFE).
+In response to these continued needs, the Foundation initiated the Sports, Academic, Fine Arts and Enrichment activities for Kids (SAFE).

-SAFE provides financial assistance to at-risk/low income students (as identified by the school district’s free or reduced meal program criteria) who want to participate in school sponsored co-curricular and/or extra-curricular activities (not funded by the District), but cannot due to financial constraints of their family/parents/guardians.
+SAFE provides financial assistance to at-risk/low income students (as identified by the school district’s free or reduced meal program criteria) who want to participate in school sponsored co-curricular and/or extra-curricular activities (not funded by the District), but otherwise could not due to financial constraints of their family/parents/guardians.

 To enrich student’s lives and positively impact their educational experience though participation in school-sponsored co-curricular and extra curricular activities.